Explore the Inspiration Markets – Open from 10:00 to 17:00!

 Language: English

-Practical information & Accessibility
+Practical information

-Pakhuis de Zwijger is accessible for wheelchair users and persons with disabilities.
-There are facilities throughout the building for accessibility.
-For example, all rooms are accessible via the lift and there is an adapted toilet on the second floor.
-Do you need anything else from us to make the most of your experience at this event?
+Pakhuis de Zwijger is accessible for wheelchair users and people with disabilities.
+There are accessibility provisions throughout the building.
+For example, all rooms are accessible via elevator and there is an adapted toilet on the second floor.
+Do you need anything else from us to have a great experience at this event?
 Feel free to contact us at info@afrikadag.nl.